Mortgages for Company Directors: How to Use Company Profit to Get the Size of Loan You Need

 And while you're here, see our full guide for High Net Worth Mortgages.

-You could lose out as a company director if you don't approach it in the right way.
+You could lose out if you don't approach your application correctly.

-Our clients were a husband and wife who run a successful small company working in recruitment.
+Our clients were a husband and wife who ran a successful small company working in recruitment.

 The husband is a director, and the wife earns a salary from the company.

 They had just had one of their best years in the business.
-The seven-day working weeks that go with setting up a small business were paying off.
+The seven-day working weeks of setting up a small business were paying off.
 It seemed reasonable to go house-hunting for the family home they’d always dreamed of.

-They found it: 5 bedrooms in Surbiton, Surrey where they live, for £1.2M.
+They found five bedrooms in Surbiton, Surrey, where they live, for £1.2M.

-They were prudent business-owners, and following their accountant’s advice they'd paid themselves modest salaries that keep them below the tax threshold, and the husband took a dividend of around 25% of the company’s net profits.
-The remaining 75% of profit was left in the company’s accounts.
+The husband took a dividend of around 25% of the company’s net profits.
+The remaining 75% of the profit was left in the company’s accounts.